OverlandMeat96/Avery_Jennex_MusicMixer/README.md

 # Vaporwave Music Mixer

 This is the Git Repo for our vaporwave themed music mixer project.
+The vaporwave theme is focused on the 80's style of neon lights and bright colors and also has a heavy muscle car view.
+This theme can be seen in many different racing video games such as "Far Cry:Blood Dragon" and "OutDrive".
+Our music samples will be split into four different categories; bass, percussion, high synth, and low synth.

 ### Getting Started
 This is a basic HTML / CSS / JavaScript build.